 This setting will bypass the water heater but still allow cold water through the water lines.
 Hot water will not be available with this setting.
-The water pump is used to pump water from the water tank to the fixtures of the RV.
+The water pump is used to pump water from the water tank to the fixtures of the RV or a pressurized city water supply can be hooked up to the city water / fresh water connection inlet.